slune-org/ts-transform-auto-require/README.md

 Object.entries(allThemes).forEach(([name, theme]) => createTheme(name, theme))
 ```

-the transformer will fill in the `allLocales` variable so the file will be:
+the transformer will fill in the `allThemes` variable so the file will be:

 ```typescript
 // locales/index.ts